quynhdoan/homework/part1/some_controller.md

 end
 ```

-Apply this formula recursively, I ended up with a much cleaner controller action.
+By applying this formula recursively, I ended up with a much cleaner controller action.
 The methods are organized in a chronological order.
 The rest of the snippet is included below:

 ```ruby
     def sort_order